 In the Penal Code, guns are referred to as firearms.
 A firearm is any device designed to be used as a weapon, from which a projectile is discharged or expelled through a barrel by the force of an explosion or other form of combustion.
-These include handguns, short-barreled shotguns, short-barreled rifles, undetectable firearms, a firearm that is not immediately recognizable as a firearm, unconventional pistol, cane gun, wallet gun, or zip guns.
+These include handguns, short-barreled shotguns, short-barreled rifles, undetectable firearms, a firearm that is not immediately recognizable as a firearm, unconventional pistols, cane guns, wallet guns and zip guns.

-It is also illegal to use or unlawfully carry non-projectile weapons, such as ballistic knives, belt buckle knives, lipstick case knives, cane swords, air gauge knives, writing pen knives, nunchaks, brass knuckles, leaded canes, metal military practice hand-grenades or metal replica hand-grenades, slingshots, billy-clubs.
+It is also illegal to use or unlawfully carry nonprojectile weapons, such as ballistic knives, belt buckle knives, lipstick case knives, cane swords, air gauge knives, writing pen knives, nunchucks, brass knuckles, leaded canes, metal military practice hand grenades or metal replica hand grenades, slingshots and billy clubs.
 However, weapons can also be “objects capable of innocent use” if they were used or carried to be used as weapons.

-California has strict regulations in place as to who can lawfully own and operate a firearm.
+California strictly regulates who can lawfully own and operate a firearm.
 For example, it is illegal for any private citizen to own automatic weapons.
-And for certain citizens, such as convicted felons or mental patients, or persons against whom a protective or “stay-away” order is in place, it is prohibited to own a firearm at all.
+And certain citizens such as convicted felons, mental patients and subjects of protective or “stay-away” orders are prohibited from owning firearms at all.

 Let’s go into some of the nuances of California law relating to guns and weapons charges.

 I’m being charged with personal use of a weapon.
 I never once fired it.